maarten-pennings/6502/6gpio/README.md

 [Versatile Interface Adapter](http://archive.6502.org/datasheets/mos_6522_preliminary_nov_1977.pdf).
 his is a chip that implements two 8-bit GPIO ports, has timers and interrupts.

-Since we do not know the VIA, we start small
+Since we do not know the VIA, we start small.

 ## 6.1.
 No RAM
 How does the VIA work?
 The VIA has 16 registers, here we list the first four.